5 Secret Ghost Towns in Arizona

 Today, dozens of buildings and structures remain to be explored, and it continues to be one of the best ghost towns in the state.

 Unlike typical Arizona ghost towns based around mining, Agua Caliente ("hot water" in Spanish) was built around a natural hot spring and a stagecoach line.
-The natural hot spring in the area had been used by Native Americans and later by travelers along the Butterfield Overland Mail Route in the early 1860s.
+The natural hot spring in the area had been used by American Indians and later by travelers along the Butterfield Overland Mail Route in the early 1860s.

 Pioneer King S. Woolsey owned the Agua Caliente Ranch.
 By the year 1897, a 22-room resort was built, complete with a swimming pool fed by the hot springs.
 Many used the resort for its healing properties, but farming in the area ultimately sucked the springs dry.